ifmcjthenknczny/star-wars-api/README.md

 * **CI/CD Pipeline**: The project utilizes a Continuous Integration (CI) pipeline for automated builds and tests.
 Implementing Continuous Deployment (CD) in the future will enable seamless and automated releases to production, further improving stability and efficiency.

+* **Rate Limiting:** I have implemented default global rate limiting (10 requests per 60 second timeframe) to protect the API from abuse and ensure fair usage.
+This helps maintain the stability and availability of the application under heavy load.
+It should be more customized in the future, along with implementing custom storage.

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).